-Last year, Intel's® AtomTM platform - a combination of a highly integrated chipset and an economical processor - gave a real boost to the embedded industry.
-Computing power was concentrated in a 13 x 14mm2 chip that is particularly suitable for use in the embedded computer systems of embedded mobile applications such as mobile ultrasound scanners, game controllers, portable checkout or information systems.
+Last year, Intel's® AtomTM platform - a compact and power efficient chipset and processor - gave a real boost to the embedded industry.
+Computing power was concentrated in a 13 x 14 mm2 chip that is particularly suitable for use in the embedded computer systems of embedded mobile applications such as mobile ultrasound scanners, game controllers, portable checkout or information systems.

-The compact yet powerful processor consumes much less energy than its x86 predecessors, but developers of new mobile applications are regularly confronted with the bothersome, time-consuming task of equipping their mobile ticket system or portable test device with a mobile power supply.
+The compact yet powerful processor consumes much less energy than its x86 predecessors, but developers of new mobile applications are regularly confronted with the time-consuming task of equipping their mobile ticket system or portable test device with a mobile power supply.
 That means drafting specifications, sketching circuits, designing layouts, requesting hardware, consulting manuals, testing the system, and so on.
 Only after racking their brains to create a fully functional system can the developers get to their core business of writing their application-specific software.
 This is where vendors of embedded computer technology can provide valuable support.